dorukErgun/Check-Sum-Possibility-Mips32/README.md

 # Check Sum Possibility with MIPS32

   Functions respectively gets the target number, the array and the size of the array.
 It returns 1 if a subset of the array can sum up to the target number and otherwise if it is not possible, it outputs a 0.
-Recursive backtracking algorithm used for implementation.
+Recursive backtracking algorithm used for implementations.
 The sample output for six sample runs with 8 element array examples is as shown below.

 | Array Size | Target Number | Array Elements | Output |
 | --- | --- | --- | --- |